TechJini/iOS-Custom-Activity-Indicator/README.md

 [circularSpinner release];</code>

 <strong>4.
 Implementation of TJSpinType for confgure to rotation/draw view (similar as web).</strong>
-A. You can configure spin spinners.
+A. You can configure spinners.
 <code>spinner.spinType = TJSpinTypeRotate</code> // for flowless spining.
 Fix: github issue #3 Slow circularSpinner

 ## Sample output